-The City's annual OPEB cost is calculated based on the annual required contribution of the City, an amount actuarially determined in accordance with the parameters of GASB Statement 45.
-The annual required contribution represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and to amortize any unfunded actuarial liabilities over a period not to exceed thirty years.
-The City's annual OPEB cost for the current year and the related information are as follows at September 30, 2015:
+Annual OPEB Costs and Net OPEB Obligation . . .
+The City's OPEB cost for post-employment medical care is calculated based on the annual required contribution of the City (ARC), an amount actuarially determined in accordance with the parameters of GASB Statement 45.
+The ARC represents a level of accrual that, if paid on an ongoing basis, is projected to cover normal cost each year and to amortize any unfunded actuarial liabilities over a period not to exceed thirty years.

+The City's annual OPEB cost for post-employment medical care for the current year and the related information are as follows at September 30, 2016: